srp33/ExpressionAble/ShapeShifter/README.md

 git commit -m "message"
 git push origin new-branch-name
 ```
 Go [here](https://github.com/srp33/ShapeShifter/compare?expand=1) to create a GitHub pull request.
+Under "Comparing changes", click the blue text "compare across forks".
-Put "master" as the base branch
+Ensure the base fork is "srp33/ShapeShifter/" and the base branch is "master".
+For the head fork, select the fork you have been working on (it is easily identified by your GitHub username).
+For the compare branch, select the branch that you have been working on and that is up to date with your most recent changes.
-and your new branch as the compare branch.
-Click on "Create pull request".
+Leave a comment explaining the work you've done, then click on "Create pull request".
 We will then check to make sure your code is working properly.
 If it is, we will integrate your code into the ShapeShifter repository.